abhinavdangeti/reductor/README.md

 ## future / to-do
 - Accommodate unsorted postings lists => storing signed deltas.
-- Accommodate numeric pairs as []{uint32, uint16}, the new uint16 or even uint8 is to denote other properties such as term frequencies.
-- Multiple blocks to accommodate the postings, so we could potentially further reduce the number of bits used for the deltas.
+- Multiple blocks to accommodate the postings, so we could potentially further reduce the number of bits used for the deltas, and quicken lookup.
-- Supporting merge operations?
+- Supporting merge operations
 - More services (apis) ...